enessmr/hyprmaterial3/SECURITY.md

 Tell them where to go, how often they can expect to get an commit on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

+The green dino vill report enessmr if theres a bug 💚🦕